Youth Mountain Bike Program

 • Bike Swap – Do you have a bike that you’d like to sell?
 Bring it!
 It might be perfect for another rider.

-• Safe Kids – Bring your helmet for a safety check and fitting.
-New helmets will be available for a small fee from Safety Jane.
+• Bring your helmet for a safety check and fitting.
+New helmets will be available for a small fee from Safe Kids.

-• All lessons will start at the Bike Shack beside the Skyview Middle School Hockey Rink.
+• Lessons are from 6:15-7:30pm and start at the Bike Shack beside the Skyview Middle School Hockey Rink.

-(The fee covers TTA liability insurance, trail maintenance, safety equipment, lesson equipment, use of basic bike repair equipment, use of the Bike Shack, Porta-Potty rental fees and a bear bell & a helmet medical info carrier when the youth enters the program.)
+(The fee covers TTA liability insurance, trail maintenance, safety equipment, lesson equipment, use of basic bike repair equipment, use of the Bike Shack, Porta-Potty rental fees and a bear bell & a helmet medical info carrier.)

 • A reliable bike with hand brakes and gears